Audi's advance risks stalling without new technology drive

 “BMW and Mercedes seem to be so much more progressive now.
 It’s about time for Audi to live up to their promise,” he added.

 The stakes are high.
-Audi contributed over 40 percent of VW’s (VOWG_p.DE) nine-months profit of 8.6 billion euros ($11.6 billion) and it is critical to funding the expansion of Europe’s biggest carmaker as it strives to overtake General Motors (GM.N) and Toyota (7203.T) and become world number one by 2018.
+Audi contributed over 40 percent of VW’s nine-months profit of 8.6 billion euros ($11.6 billion) and it is critical to funding the expansion of Europe’s biggest carmaker as it strives to overtake General Motors and Toyota and become world number one by 2018.

 Any weakening at Audi could also add to doubts about VW’s broader strategy, with some analysts questioning whether a new manufacturing platform aimed at sharing costs among its brands will deliver the projected benefits, and whether it has cut prices too much to win market share in Europe.